bbauska/UofM-Intro-HTML5/README.md

 In addition to regular images that use the image tag, people like to use things called **favicons**. **Favicons** are those little tiny images that show up inside the tab of your browser.
-If you look, you&apos;'ll see that Coursera has its own favicon.
-If you are looking at a Google Doc, you&apos;'ll see it has its own **favicon**.
+If you look, you&apos;ll see that Coursera has its own favicon.
+If you are looking at a Google Doc, you&apos;ll see it has its own **favicon**.
 You can make your own **favicon** if you want.
 The difference between **favicons** and image tags is that the **favicon** always goes in the head section.
 Instead of using the image tag, what I have here is link, what type of relationship I have.
 This is going to be an icon.
-It&apos;'s going to be a PNG file, and that PNG file is located in my images folder.
+It&apos;s going to be a PNG file, and that PNG file is located in my images folder.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->